jtabbert/vault-pki-cert-manager-part-2/README.md

 The purpose of this tutorial is to build on what we had accomplished in the last exercise.
 Here we will generate a TLS certificate and apply this to the ngnix sample hello-world application

+These are the software versions used in this tutorial

+Minikube Version: v1.31.2
+Ubuntu Version 22.04 LTS
+Helm Version: v3.12.3

 First we will enable ingress on Minikube